Stöllner Gollenberg Brandenburg: Honorary award as the oldest airfield

 Honorable ceremony at Stöllner Gollenberg

-The ceremony to unveil the memorial plaque was well attended, with prominent speakers from politics and academia highlighting Lilienthal’s achievements. researcher Prof. Markus Raffel, who chaired the ceremony, demonstrated the actual flight capabilities of Lilienthal’s monoplane after extensive wind tunnel testing.
+The ceremony to unveil the memorial plaque was well attended, with prominent speakers from politics and academia highlighting Lilienthal’s achievements. researcher Prof. Markus Raffel, who chaired the ceremony, demonstrated the actual capabilities of Lilienthal’s monoplane after extensive wind tunnel testing.
 His internship with the world’s first biplane underscored Lilienthal’s visionary skills in aeronautical engineering.

 Historical place as a source of inspiration